-Howard R. Elisofon is a partner in Herrick's Securities, Futures & Derivatives Litigation Group where he concentrates his practice in securities and commodities litigation, arbitration and mediation.
+Howard R. Elisofon is co-chair of Herrick's Securities, Futures & Derivatives Litigation Group where he concentrates his practice in securities and commodities litigation, arbitration and mediation.
 Howard regularly defends individuals and companies in the financial sector including: broker-dealers, brokerage firms, investment advisers and investment companies, venture capital firms, insurance companies, investment advisory firms, securities traders and securities professionals, in litigation, investigations and enforcement proceedings.
 He regularly represents clients before the SEC, Offices of the U.S. Attorney, State Attorney General, District Attorneys, FINRA, various exchanges, and various state securities and insurance departments.

 Howard is routinely called on by securities professionals and broker-dealers to advise on the interpretation of and compliance with laws and the rules governing the trading of securities both for publicly and privately held companies.
 Howard also represents employees and firms in the securities industry in broker-dealer related issues and in employment matters, including employment, compensation, severance agreements, employment contracts, wrongful termination cases, Form U-5 issues and recruitment disputes.
 Howard is also involved in all facets of Complex Commercial Litigation.